Skip to content

 Wider societal factors

 Another possibility is that variation in clinical outcomes can be explained through confounding variables.
-Poverty and deprivation are common risk factors across multiple diseases and has a higher prevalence in minority groups.
+Poverty and deprivation are common risk factors across multiple diseases and have a higher prevalence in minority groups.
 Over 83% of Black babies and 73% of Asian babies are born in the most deprived areas of England, using the Index of Multiple Deprivation (IMD) measure.
-(5) A model of biological “weathering” has been proposed to explain this, where social inequalities lead to an earlier and greater decline in health.
+(5) A biological “weathering” model has been proposed to explain this, where social inequalities lead to an earlier and greater decline in health.
 (47) This includes a rise in risk for health conditions like hypertension and type 2 diabetes.
-These may have an adverse impact on pregnancy outcomes, particularly at younger maternal ages.
+These may harm pregnancy outcomes, particularly at younger maternal ages.
 (48)

 Indeed, IMD correlates with stillbirth and infant mortality in Asian children in England.
 (5) It doesn’t, however, explain all variations.
 Stillbirth and infant mortality in Black children is consistently high regardless of IMD.
-(5) It is also important to note that minority communities are more likely to live in unhealthy conditions, in close proximity to sewage works, emitters of airborne particulate matter or busy roads.
-In the USA, even wealthy African Americans are more likely to be exposed to pollution than White Americans living in poverty, in both urban and rural settings.
-(49) Pollution is now getting more widely recognised in a wide range of disease aetiologies, with a recent UK court ruling that the Environment Agency needed to do more to ensure children were able to breathe healthy air to prevent childhood disease.
+(5) It is also important to note that minority communities are likelier to live in unhealthy conditions, near sewage works, emitters of airborne particulate matter or busy roads.
+In the USA, even wealthy African Americans are more likely to be exposed to pollution than White Americans living in poverty in both urban and rural settings.
+(49) Pollution is now getting more widely recognised in a wide range of disease aetiologies, with a recent UK court ruling that the Environment Agency needed to do more to ensure children could breathe healthy air to prevent childhood disease.
 (50)

 In the LMIC study of 36 countries, 4 countries (Nigeria, Laos, India, and Guatemala), had a substantial reduction in ethnic mortality gaps after adjusting for wealth, education and place of residence.
 (9) However, the difference wasn’t fully eliminated and in other countries within the analysis, the ethnic gap wasn’t significantly affected.
 Other studies have reported that in some settings, socioeconomic factors may fully correct for any mortality differences between ethnic groups.
 (51) This highlights the importance of avoiding false generalisations from one environmental context to another.